Every presentation is a conversation and every conversation is an opportunity to be kind. Kind to ourselves and kind to

 Trying to give precise and equal eye contact to every member of your audience, to pause an exact number of times and speak and move like a Hollywood actor is a recipe for disaster.

 If you believe that your audience wants to see a slick, impeccably rehearsed and polished speaker, you are being unkind to yourself.

 That’s not what your audience wants

 They want to listen to someone who is credible, clear and committed to helping them.
-They want to hear someone speak who cares far more about them than they do themselves.
+Your audience want to hear someone speak who cares far more about them, than they do themselves.
 They want to see someone who is real, open and even a litte vulnerable.

 The more perfect you try to make yourself and your presentation, the less likely it is your audience will take you seriously.
 Be honest, empathetic and authentic, instead of trying to be perfect.